 If we accept additional Purchase Payments after the Rider Effective Date, we will increase the Protected Payment Base by the amount of the Purchase Payments.
 However, we reserve the right to reject or restrict, at our discretion, any additional Purchase Payments.
-If we reject or restrict any additional Purchase Payments, we will provide 30 days advance notice to the Owner.
 If we decide to no longer accept Purchase Payments, we will not accept subsequent Purchase Payments for your Contract or any other optional living benefit riders that you may own while this Rider remains in effect.